geotrellis/geotrellis-angular-demo/prototype/Readme.md

 - Use `-singleton` class on a layer card when it's the only card.

 ## TODO
+- Multiple layers
+- Layer groups
+- Tour
 - Floater
 - Compare
 - Diff
-- Tour
-- Layer groups

 ---